Sušice

 Sušice (/cs/; Schüttenhofen) is a town in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 11,000 inhabitants.
+The town is located on the Otava River in the Bohemian Forest Foothills.

+Sušice became a town in 1260.
+Development was accelerated primarily by industrialisation in the 19th and 20th centuries, and the town became known for its match production.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Renaissance town hall.

 Administrative division

 Sušice consists of 17 municipal parts (in brackets population according to the 2021 census):